gvwilson/sensibleadventures/nardica/nardica.md

 "I can't..."
 Shock and disbelief mingled on her face.
 "I can't just *leave* him."

 "Auntie, we gotta."
-Iffy took one of the shopping bags from her foster mother's slack grip and pulled her into motion.
+Iffy tapped out a few commands, then took one of the shopping bags from her foster mother's slack grip and pulled her into motion.

-Somehow they made it to the doors and out onto the street.
-"C'mon, let's get home," Iffy said.
+They wove through the crowd, trying to hurry without looking like they were hurrying.
+Every time someone bumped into them, Iffy was sure the next thing she would feel would be a hand coming down on her shoulder, and that the next thing she would hear would be a stern voice asking her where she thought she was going.

+But somehow they made it to the doors.
+Iffy pulled her foster mother to the side and sent one final command.
+The three dronelets appeared and settled onto a stayline like tea towels hung out to dry.
+Iffy tore off the video fabric and put the dronelets back in their box.
+"C'mon," she told Aunt Naggie.

+They joined the muttering throng pushing through the door and were suddenly out on the street, blinking in the cold, hard light.
+"C'mon," Iffy said again.
+"Let's get home."

 Aunt Naggie nodded without speaking.
 They turned a corner, then another, and then Aunt Naggie pulled up short.
 "I'm sorry, sweetie," she said, wiping her eyes.
 "I'm sorry."

 "No worries," Iffy said awkwardly, not knowing whether to hug her aunt or not.
 A passerby slowed, hesitated, and hurried on her way as Iffy glared at her.